 PROFESSIONAL MENTAL HEALTH COUNSELING

-Christie is a Licensed Professional Counselor (LPC) with a special interest in areas surrounding anxiety, depression, codependency, addictions, developmental injury and trauma.
-Utilizing skills and interventions such as DBT Skills, EMDR, Equine-Assisted Psychotherapy and others.
-Christie will assist in identifying and exploring common dysfunctional symptoms and patterns of behavior that were created between the ages of 0-18.
+Through the therapeutic process, Christie invites her clients to identify and explore common dysfunctional symptoms and patterns of behavior that were created between the ages of 0-18, (Family of Origin issues, school bullying, etc), as well as patterns that were created while enduring trauma.
 Christie will assist the client in moving away from the negative automatic responses, thoughts, and emotions that once served as mechanisms for survival, and towards a healthy compassion for self and one’s unique life journey.
 This process can greatly enhance the ability to find, create and maintain long-lasting and deeply satisfying relationships.

 Dialectical Behavioral Therapy (DBT)